aquental/rustJS/README.md

-# rustJS
+# Rust/JS
-integrating a JS runtime inside a Rust app
+## Integrating a JS runtime inside a Rust app.